InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 ensuring product quality, keeping their community healthy, reducing the barrier to making contributions as well as upleveling the community and advocating the communities needs in their organization.
 We also talked about how to become a TC and what it takes to fill that role.
-For me personally, I can say that my years working as TC have been the best years of my professional life, so far.
+Working as a TC will be demanding but it will also be very fulfilling and will help you amplify your value contribution in your company.

-It's been a great experience, overall.
-In that sense, I hope this this video inspired you to set off on a path towards becoming a TC as well.
+In that sense, we hope this this video inspired you to set off on a path towards becoming a TC as well.
 And if you're doubt, why not just try it out?

 We also hope that this video will help your organization understand the importance of having capable TCs for the success of any InnerSource initiative and the level of empowerment that this role requires.

 We'd like to invite you to learn more about InnerSource by exploring the other articles and videos in the InnerSource Learning Path.
 And of course, we'd be